Hydrospheredata/hydro-serving/docs/getting-started.md

 hs upload
 ```

-Open the [http://localhost/models](http://localhost/models) page to see that there are now two versions of the`ogistic_regression` model.
+Open the [http://localhost/models](http://localhost/models) page to see that there are now two versions of the`logistic_regression` model.

 For each model with uploaded training data, Hydrosphere creates an outlier detection metric, which assigns an outlier score to each request.
 This metric labels a request as an outlier if the outlier score is greater than the 97th percentile of training data outlier scores distribution.